By: Jim Johnson, BikeTours.com president and founder

 Those same tourists that arrived by coach or ship often spend little or no money in the destinations they visit.
 They arrive, walk around, reboard and leave–taking advantage of their all-inclusive packages.
 Even if they do dine or stay overnight, large groups tend to be booked into chain hotels and large restaurants.

 Bicycle travelers spend time in their destinations, savoring shops and patronizing small, family-owned inns and restaurants.
 And, while bus tourists often focus on non-stop point-to-point travel, cyclists make many stops along the way, sometimes stopping at gelato shops (speaking from very personal experience!), cafes, family-owned wineries, and farmers markets along the way.

 Most of the cost of bicycle tours also stays local rather than lining the coffers of large corporations.
 You’re supporting local tour companies, guides, restaurants, and hotels.

-Even in bike-friendly Europe, big cities aren’t always on the itinerary.
-Most often, tours visit villages, towns and smaller cities well off the beaten paths and away from concentrated populations–ideal for the post-COVID world.
+Even in bike-friendly Europe, big cities aren’t often on the itinerary.
+Instead, tours visit villages, towns and smaller cities well off the beaten paths and away from concentrated populations–ideal for the post-COVID world.

 We’ve long referred to cycle travelers as “two-wheeled ambassadors,” and that will be increasingly important in the post-COVID world.
 The pandemic will likely yield two conflicting emotions: a longing and a need for the closeness that can come from shared and interpersonal experiences and a fear of strangers, perhaps especially foreigners, that can come with months of isolation and self-protection.
 Will post-COVID destinations welcome us or fear us?